 Another example is Katie and Johnny (below).
 They were getting married in Katie’s home county of Shropshire, so the pair had their engagement session on their local beach to always remember where they lived when they got engaged.

 - To make the engagement photos really unique and full of personality, you can incorporate a hobby like hoola-hooping or dancing.

 - Pick a different time of year for your engagement session compared to your wedding day!
 Christmas wedding?
 Go for a spring or summer photo shoot!
 This is a lovely way to capture a variety of photos of the two of you.

 - You can use the images on your wedding day in the details.
 Table number cards, order of service, seating plan, guest signature book… the possibilities are endless.

 - If you have a long wait between booking your wedding suppliers and the actual wedding day, it can be nice to plan something (and share the photos) to get you and the guests excited about the wedding day!
 Maybe one year or six months before the big day?

 - And finally…Include your pets!
 If your pet can’t come to the wedding, then get them involved in a pre-wedding photo session.
 I’ve photographed many dogs over the years… and even a pet tortoise!

-There are a number of reasons why you should book an engagement session.
-I’d love to chat with you about the options and see if it’s a good idea for you to book one in.
+As you can see, there are a number of reasons why you should book an engagement session.
+I’d love to chat with you about the options and see if it’s a good idea for you to book one in….contact me!